francesco-vespignani/MazeAgeing/stimuli/readme.md

-# Stimuli for maze repetition task to stduy language progessing in ageing
+# Stimuli for maze repetition task to stduy language processing in ageing

 This folders stores both lists and sentence list for single blocks.